lucianoayres/taco/README.md

 ### 2. Initialize the Go Module

-If you're cloning the project for the first time, ensure you have Go installed, then run:
+Ensure you have Go installed, then run:

 ```bash
 go mod tidy